 That brings us to the second ‘rule’: Communicate, Often and Honestly.

 Now that we’ve covered what not to say, think about what you should be saying.
-The truth is a good start.
+The truth is a good start – professionalism and honesty walk hand-in-hand.
 Be honest and consistent when dealing with clients and peers.
 If someone calls or emails you, return that communication as soon as you possibly can.
 Don’t stick them on the back-burner or put them off because you have ‘more important things to do at the moment’.
 Open and direct communication is the important thing you have to do at this moment.
 When asked a question, don’t beat around the bush – be honest and direct.
 Be timely in your communications.
 Acknowledge others, even if it’s just to say ‘thanks for the inquiry’, and earn respect by respecting their efforts in trying to communicate with you.

 The last rule-of-thumb is a union of the first two: Graciousness Trumps Greatness.

 This one goes beyond simply being polite.
 It has to do with how you treat others, especially the less experienced – the up-and-coming photographers looking to you for advice, the potential client asking why you charge more than ‘that other guy advertising on Kijiji’, whomever.
 Your knowledge does not make you the end all and be all.
 It makes you experienced, nothing more.
 Jealously hoarding knowledge (not to be confused with being paid to teach), being defensive or criticising the less experienced for being less experienced only defines you as imperious, not iconic.
 As the Greek rhetorician, Athenaeus, put it, “Goodness does not consist in greatness, but greatness in goodness.“